KeigoAlexTanaka/rails-intro-lecture/README.md

 ```

-When a user makes a request to the browser, the web-application needs to know what content to show them.
+When a user makes a request to the browser, the web-application needs to know what content to show.

 Let's try to visit a new page in our app.
 Type `localhost:3000/welcome` into your browser's url bar.
 What error do you see?